 On the Sur La Table website, the Epicure santoku is tagged a “cooking class favorite.”
 Although I’m perpetually wary of hype, having taken it for a test drive in the store, I can totally see why it’s so popular with the class.
 It nestles into your palm like it belongs there, and it’s uniquely handsome to boot.
 It suffers none of the bulkiness I felt with the Epicure chef knife.

 But it is pricey.
-If you’re looking for pure cutting power, there are much better values to be had.
-Otherwise—if you’re seeking a quality kitchen knife that’s stylish, but functional, and most of all comfortable, the Wusthof Epicure santoku is highly worth investigating.
+If you’re looking for pure cutting power, there are better values to be had.
+Otherwise—if you’re seeking a kitchen knife that’s well-made, stylish, and most of all comfortable, the Wusthof Epicure santoku is highly worth investigating.

 Wusthof Classic Nakiri, 7-Inch